 Now this is going to depend on each individual situation.
 Remember those “choose your own story” books in the 80’s?
 Well, it’s going to be a little like that.
 For this part of your plan, you’ll need to think about each threat individually.
 But you also need to realize that your plan may change, if unforeseen variables come into play.

 I’ll give you a few examples.
-If there is a medical pandemic (disease that is spreading like wildfire), it would be best to shelter in place.
+If there is a medical pandemic (thanks, 2020!), it would be best to shelter in place.
 You will be much safer in the confines of your own home.
 If a tornado or hurricane is threatening your home, and you have the time to prepare for it, it may be safest to bug out.

 Make an evacuation plan and practice it.